Guide / Journey 02

 What Cue is actually doing

 Cue is not there to replace your thinking.
 It is there to enrich it.
 When you capture Sparks over days and weeks, Cue reads across that history and starts adding what a normal notes app never can: connective tissue.
-It notices when three separate thoughts are really the same theme, when one unresolved tension keeps showing up in different language, or when a half-formed idea is ready to become an action.
+It notices when three separate Sparks are really the same theme, when one unresolved tension keeps showing up in different language, or when a half-formed idea is ready to become an action.

 The important mental model is simple: Cue gets better when it has recurring, honest input.
 It learns from the texture of your thinking, not just from polished conclusions.